GusW/python_main/test/test03/README.md

 - The candidate should extend the existing code to implement at least one of the user stories below.

 #### Part 2

-The candidate comes for an in-house interview (or remote interview) where they will pair-program with a NewStore engineer to further extend the code.
+The candidate comes for an in-house interview (or remote interview) where they will pair-program with a <company> engineer to further extend the code.

 ## Guiding Principles

-* The application server should be working.
+- The application server should be working.
-* Show how you would write unit and/or functional tests for your application.
+- Show how you would write unit and/or functional tests for your application.
-* Store data however you want: a json file, csv, sqlite, mysql or whatever you want.
+- Store data however you want: a json file, csv, sqlite, mysql or whatever you want.
 As long as the tests are passing and you have a functional application.
-* Deliver as many of the user stories below as possible.
+- Deliver as many of the user stories below as possible.
 But do not worry about getting all of them done.
 The focus here is to see your workflow.
-* **Preferably** write your tests before writing application code, you will be asked about your thought process.
+- **Preferably** write your tests before writing application code, you will be asked about your thought process.
-* You **must** deliver a functional test suite to prove that your RESTful API works. (look at existing functional tests for examples)
+- You **must** deliver a functional test suite to prove that your RESTful API works. (look at existing functional tests for examples)

 ## Setting up your environment